Statistics Notebook

 monthly = payment_df[payment_df['parking_type'] == 'monthly']['amount']

-# run t-test and get CI directly
+# run a t-test and get the CI directly

 result = stats.ttest_ind(hourly, monthly, equal_var=False)